moondance-labs/tanssi-docs/learn/tanssi/services-payment.md

 There are three main costs associated with block production as a service that any appchain must cover using Tanssi tokens to deploy successfully and get the block production services:

 - **Registration deposit** - is the initial deposit that is locked from the account that signs the appchain registration transaction
 - **Block producers assignment** - every time the Tanssi protocol assigns block producers, which happens once per session, a fixed fee is charged.
-This discourages a faulty appchain (whose runtime logic fails to produce valid transitions and, therefore, a valid block) from requesting being assigned nodes that will not be able to produce valid blocks
+This discourages a faulty appchain (one whose runtime logic fails to produce valid transitions and, therefore, a valid block) that cannot generate valid blocks from requesting node assignments
 - **Block production** - appchains need to pay for each block that is produced on their behalf.
 Since the protocol selects and assigns the block producers on a per-session basis, appchains must have enough funds to cover all the blocks to be produced in an entire session to be served

 On Dancebox, the Tanssi testnet, the current configuration is the following: